tomhiskey/personal-site-11ty/posts/deploying-eleventy-to-github-pages-one-way.md

 ---
 title: Deploying Eleventy to GitHub Pages - one method
 description: I used Eleventy to rebuild my website, and had a bit a headache getting it deployed...
-date: 2019-12-29
+date: 2019-12-31
 layout: layouts/post.njk
 ---

 I used Eleventy to rebuild my personal website, and had a bit a headache getting it deployed to GitHub Pages.

 There's not much guidance online.
-Jonathan Snook has written about [deploying an 11ty site to GitHub Pages](https://snook.ca/archives/servers/deploying-11ty-to-gh-pages) - but it felt a little daunting to me so I thought I'd try and cobble together a different approach that doesn't involve using Travis CI for the build.
+The best seems to be the article that [Jonathan Snook has written about deploying an 11ty site to GitHub Pages](https://snook.ca/archives/servers/deploying-11ty-to-gh-pages).
+But rightly or wrongly I felt a little daunted about using Travis CI for the build, and I believe I'd have to pay for it after a while.
+So I thought I'd try and cobble together something different.

 I'm very new to all of this so I'm not sure what's best, but here's how I ended up doing it.
 Hopefully it's helpful for anyone hoping to use Eleventy and GitHub pages.
 I'd be interested to know if I could have done it better.